dna-engine/dna-engine/README.md

 dna.clone('book', { title: 'The DOM', author: 'Jan' });
 ```

-The new element is a clone, and it is appended to the template's parent element (the original
+The new clone element replaces the template.&nbsp; The original template is detached from
-template is detached from the DOM and kept for additional cloning).
+the DOM and kept for additional cloning.

 #### c) Resulting HTML with clone
 ```html